Sophia179/aramaic_NLP/README.md

    For how `.json` files were prepared see `corpus_behind_the_scenes.ipynb`

 ### Links
 [The Maaloula Aramaic Speech Corpus (MASC): From Printed Material to a Lemmatized and Time-Aligned Corpus](https://aclanthology.org/2022.lrec-1.699) (Eid et al., LREC 2022)
+Research group "Grammar of Neo-Aramaic languages": https://iocs.hse.ru/grammararamaic/